eddanieles/libraryReturns/README.md

     ```
 5. you can now go to the web app via the browser by going to [localhost:8080](http://localhost:8080/)

+The initial data is static and any submitted data is stored on a localhost:3080 temporarily.
+Restarting the api project will delete any submitted data.

 ---

 ### to run selenium webdriver test